lintula9/TriTheoryTests/MeetingsMarkwdown.md

 - This could've been used in a Bayesian averaging setting, with each of the A-D comprising an individual process through which intervention (e.g., psychotherapy) affects.
 Then you could've seen if any model is superior in terms of weight in the Bayesian model.

-## Ergodicity
+## Ergodicity and stationary processses

 - I suspect that most ergodic data-generating processes won't be able to distinguish between Network, LV or SI models.

+- Ergodicity implies stationarity -> 'Wide sense stationarity' (sufficient for typically analysed processes..?) implies mean and covariance of a stochastic process being time-invariant.

-This is because we already know that the cross-sectional data does not distinguish between the models (up to second order moments at least).
-Then it follows that these processes won't also distinguish between models, when we're inspecting them over time instead.
-By definition of ergodicity, they are the same processess when observed cross-sectionally over multiple subjects, or observed over time.
+-> If we already know that cross-sectional data (up to second order moments, covariance) does not distinguish LV from Network model, then stationary processes won't also distinguish between them (between subjects).
+-> Maybe get into the within level, non-ergodic processes pretty quickyl?

 ##